 At the end of the long back straight is Turn 12.
 For a driver who is looking to get a move done at the end of the fast straight, this is a key braking zone to nail.

-But the Turn 12 Grandstand is on the outside of the corner, offers much more than a decent view of this one braking zone.
-Aa stand with a decent elevation, it offers views of almost the entire circuit: a staggering 15 of the 20 corners are in view, making it a simply unreal place to watch the race.
-Form the cars taking off uphill into turn 1, moving through to the ‘S’ section of the first sector all the way through the turn 12 in front of you, before taking off for the final sector.
-You’ll see it all from what’s not just one of the best stands in Austin, but in the world.
+But the Turn 12 Grandstand is on the outside of the corner, offers so much more than simply a decent view of this one braking zone.
+A stand with a decent elevation, it offers views of almost the entire circuit: a staggering 15 of the 20 corners are in view, making it a simply unreal place to watch the race.
+From this prime position, you’ll see the cars taking off uphill into turn 1, moving through to the ‘S’ section of the first sector all the way through the turn 12 in front of you, before taking off for the final sector.
+You’ll experience it all from what’s not just one of the best stands in Austin, but in the world.

 Turn 15 Grandstand